bobum206/bobum206/README.md

 - 👋 Hi, I’m @bobum206
-- 👀 I’m interested in microsoft windows and computers and the game fivem
+- 👀 I’m interested in Microsoft Windows and computers.
+I like the game FiveM
-- 🌱 I’m currently learning idk
+- 🌱 I’m currently an internship at an IT Department in Denmark.
-- 💞️ I’m looking to collaborate on asfdjdajfd
+- 💞️ I’m looking to collaborate on.
 - 📫 How to reach me kontaktbumsi@gmail.com

 <!---